Spencer Steer Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.12).
+- The Brewers have a 4.08 team ERA that ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to give up 75 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The right-hander's last time out was on Sunday against the San Francisco Giants, when he tossed six innings, surrendering four earned runs while allowing five hits.

-- His last time out came on Saturday against the San Francisco Giants, when the righty went seven innings, surrendering one earned run while allowing four hits.
+- The 32-year-old has amassed an ERA of 4.89, with 7.4 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.